 The first patent includes an advanced control and measurement system with high-speed digital signal processing that responds to changing flow conditions many times faster than standard Coriolis flowmeters, the company said.
 The second patent relates to detecting and compensating for two-phase flow conditions and generating a validated mass flow measurement.

-The Digital Coriolis flowmeter technologies were developed through a collaborative program between the Foxboro, Mass.-based Foxboro Measurements and Instruments Division (www.foxboro.com/instrumentation) of Invensys Process Systems, and Oxford University, in the United Kingdom.
+The Digital Coriolis flowmeter technologies were developed through a collaborative program between the Foxboro, Mass.-based Foxboro Measurements and Instruments Division of Invensys Process Systems, and Oxford University, in the United Kingdom.
 These technologies are incorporated into the Foxboro CFT50 Digital Coriolis mass flow transmitter.
-The CFT50 was introduced in 2002.
+The CFT50 was introduced in 2002, and has won numerous awards, Invensys said.